wimrijnders/V3DLib/Doc/ArchitectureAndDesign.md

 -----
 # Naming

-In conformance with the linux kernel, the following naming is use within the project:
+In conformance with the linux kernel, the following naming is used within the project:

 - the `VideoCore IV` is referred to as `vc4`,
 - the `VideoCore VI` as `v3d`.